Your shop runs on eleven spreadsheets and a Retool app nobody but one person can edit.

 How to choose a developer in Springfield

 Look for a team that respects what your spreadsheet got right and only changes what's actually broken.
 Ask how they handle audit trails and permissions, and how they'll migrate your existing data without losing history.
 Because your staff are long-tenured and trust their current tools, the developer's change-management plan matters as much as the code.
-Tools like these are natural neighbors to a custom ERP, helpdesk software, and BI dashboards, so ask how they'd connect across them.
+Tools like these are natural neighbors to a custom ERP, helpdesk software, and BI (Business Intelligence) dashboards, so ask how they'd connect across them.

 - Validation and guardrails so a mistyped quantity or a bad sort can't corrupt the day